rebecavalverde/help-docs/docs/en/editor/import-file-noteflight.md

 ---
-title: How do import a file from Noteflight?
+title: How to import a file from Noteflight?
-ptitle: How do import sheet music from Noteflight  using MusicXML?
+ptitle: How to import sheet music from Noteflight using MusicXML?
 description: Discover how to export a MusicXML file from Noteflight and import it on our cloud-based music notation software Flat.
 nav: editor
 pid: faq